jenkinsci/authorize-project-plugin/README.md

     -   Run as anonymous.
     -   Run as the specified user.
-        -   You are requested to enter the password of the specified user except following cases:
+        -   You are requested to enter the password of the specified user except in the following cases:
             -   You are an administrator.
             -   You are the specified user.
             -   The specified user is not changed from the last configuration, and "No need for re-authentication" is checked.
-                -   This can threaten your Jenkins security.
-Be careful to use.
+                -   This can be a security risk
         -   Configuring projects are allowed only to administrators and the user configured as the authorization.
             -   "Don't restrict job configuration" allows other users